A threefold project οn the agency of places in times of multiple crises.

-A threefold project dedicated to the role of small settlements and the relevance of local cultures in the post Covid era.
-A gathering of joint work, a participatory restoration project and an international symposium are the three parts of the programme which starts in spring 2021 and concludes in
+A gathering of joint work, a participatory restoration project and an international symposium are the three parts of the program, which started in spring 2021 and concluded in summer 2022.

 Under The Landscape